rangle/angular-training-slides/README.md

 you can view the slides at any time:

 1. Run `npm start` in the `./slides/` directory to run a local server.
+    This uses port 8081 by default,
+    and will fail with an error if that port is in use.

 1. Go to [http://localhost:8081](http://localhost:8081/) in your browser.